 - Start by selecting the “From Text” item in the Get External Data section under the Data tab

 This will open up the Import Text File Dialog.
 You need to construct a valid query string as specified by the Sensor Data API spec.
-For example, to query data for thee sensors, the following query string would be used to request the last 7 days data for sensors with IDs 9007, 9008, and 9009 (the apikey is an example; you will need to obtain the specific key the is associated with your account on CloudReady account profile page):
+For example, to query data for the sensors, the following query string would be used to request the last 7 days data for sensors with IDs 9007, 9008, and 9009 (the apikey is an example; you will need to obtain the specific key associated with your account on Exoprise account profile page):

 - Once you have the query string defined, paste it into the File name field of the Import Text File Dialog.

 - Click the Import button to bring up the Text Import Wizard